AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

 1. Confirm with **Add**.

-### View References {#view-references}
+### View Parent References {#view-parent-references}

 Selecting the link icon in the top toolbar opens a list of all parent references.

 For example: